tureptor/Hollow-Knight-Charm-Combinations-Counter/README.md

 # Usage

-Clone the repository and run HK_charms_combo_counter.py with Python.
+Clone the repository and run `python HK_charms_combo_counter.py`.
+By default, this will count all combinations, including overcharmed ones, and write all of them to `combos.txt`.
+For more options, pass it the `-h` flag.
-Optionally install the `tqdm` Python module for progress bars.
+I highly recommend installing the `tqdm` Python module for progress bars.
 The program will still run fine without it, just without progress bars.